The 7 Most Popular Weight Loss Surgery Options

 This is a relatively new and unpopular type of weight loss surgery.
 Surgeons implant an electrical device that interrupts the signals between the stomach and the brain, helping to reduce appetite and food cravings.

-The AspireAssist was recently approved by the FDA, but is not yet being widely used.
-It created a stir online this June because of the unusual (and some say disgusting) way it causes weight loss.
 A valved tube is inserted directly into the stomach, and after eating the patient would empty the contents of their stomach into a bag, then flush the partially digested meal down the toilet.